xn3cr0nx/bitgodine-docs/src/services/server.md

 # Server

 REST API the expose multiple endpoints to interact with the bitgodine system.
+The complete endpoint swagger documentation is available at [swagger.bitgodine.com](https://swagger.bitgodine.com).

 ## Configuration